Jean de Latre

 Petit Jean De Latre (c.
 1505 or 1510 – 31 August 1569) or Joannes de Latre (his surname is also recorded as Delattre, Delatre, De Lattre and Laetrius) was a Flemish Renaissance composer and choirmaster who worked in Liège and Utrecht.
-He is no longer believed to be same person as Claude Petit Jehan who died in 1589.
+He is no longer believed to be the same person as Claude Petit Jehan who died in 1589.

 Life

 The earliest record of his employment is for 1538 to 1539 when he was maître de chant at church of St John the Evangelist in Liège.
-Subsequently De Latre was employed at St Martin, Liège.
+Subsequently, De Latre was employed at St Martin, Liège.
 From about 1550 he was also chapel master to George of Austria, Prince-Bishop of Liège (1544–1557), to whom De Latre dedicated his first volume of secular songs or chansons of 1552.